james4k/frontend/content/articles/jump-into-go-source.md

 instinct.
 However, Go's source code is very approachable, in part due to the simplicity of the language.

-If you haven't already, installing Go from [source](http://golang.org/doc/install/source) is simple and tends to be the preferred installation method for many Go users.
-Or you can browse the source tree at <http://golang.org/src>.
+Installing Go from [source](http://golang.org/doc/install/source) is simple and tends to be the preferred installation method for many Go users, Or you can browse the source tree at <http://golang.org/src>.

 So, why not get started?
 Here is a selection of great literature on Go's internals, as well as a simplified and annotated tree of Go's source with an emphasis on the runtime:

 * [Design Documents](https://code.google.com/p/go-wiki/wiki/DesignDocuments)
 on go-wiki